ministryofjustice/moj_slotpicker/README.md

 The slot data is in the format `YYYY-MM-DD-HHMM-HHMM`, where the former time is the start of the slot and the latter time is the end.

-Re-create the classname structure as shown in `/dist/index.html`.
+Re-create the classname structure and templates as shown in `/dist/index.html`.

-Currently the component requires your app to generate each calendar day (see `.BookingCalendar-dates` and `.SlotPicker-days`).

 ## Options